 USC PAM values a broad range of perspectives from our visitors, employees, volunteers, students, faculty, and community.
 The museum acknowledges that diversity, equity, accessibility, and inclusion are vital to the USC PAM’s future viability, relevance, and sustainability.
 We as an institution continue to create policies and practices that help to eliminate barriers to participation, ensure that our offerings reflect the diversity of the communities we serve and the inclusivity to which we aspire.

-At the USC Pacific Asia Museum, diversity is defined as the characteristics and attributes that make each of us unique at the individual or group level.
+At USC PAM, diversity is defined as the characteristics and attributes that make each of us unique at the individual or group level.
 Diversity has many dimensions, including gender identity and expression, race, national origin, sexual orientation, religion, disability, and age; as well as cultural and socioeconomic backgrounds, life experiences, skills, thoughts, perspectives, and ideas.

 Equity involves acknowledging diversity, celebrating our differences and working together to eliminate barriers that prevent participation of all people and communities.
 Building equity requires that we seek an understanding of the underlying causes of disparities within our society, and strive to address and overcome them, in order to fulfill our commitment to providing equal opportunities in our employment and other practices.